joftius/habits/README.md

 - Health: physical fitness, mental sharpness, cleanliness, organization
 - Social: connection, empathy, sharing happiness with others

+> Write down a few values that you currently want to move your life toward and that help explain the motivations behind your goals and habits.

 ## Goals: measuring progress and success

 Goals can help us move from abstract values and decide to do something actionable.
 They can also help us put a daily habit into a larger context.

-> Choose some [identity-based goals](https://jamesclear.com/identity-based-habits) about becoming the kind of person you want to be, the kind of person who lives according to your values.

-What will you change to become more like the person you want to be?
+What would you need to change to become more like the kind of person you want to be?
 Try to set goals with a level of difficulty that you can realistically achieve.
 It's OK to start small and make them more challenging during adjustment.

 <details>
-  <summary>More tips and examples about choosing goals.</summary>
+  <summary>Additional tips and examples about goal setting.</summary>

 [This article](https://www.strongerbyscience.com/goal-setting/) has a lot of evidence-based tips on goal setting and is worth reading (and re-reading).
 Here are a few of its tips: